reactjs/react.dev/content/docs/context.md

 >
 > As of React 16, `componentDidUpdate` no longer receives `prevContext`.

-## Referencing Context in Stateless Functional Components
+### Referencing Context in Stateless Functional Components

+> This section documents a deprecated API

 Stateless functional components are also able to reference `context` if `contextTypes` is defined as a property of the function.
 The following code shows a `Button` component written as a stateless functional component.